 A smelt larval sampling project was initiated in the Cowlitz River in 1994 and in the Columbia River in 1995.
-This program was developed to answer questions about spawning location, but larval sampling can also help determine relative spawning success of the population when compared to other years.
-The smelt larval sampling project was the prototype for the SSB project in the Columbia, which measures larval density in the Price/Clifton area of the lower Columbia and hindcasts the minimum abundance of spawning Eulachon upstream of the collection site needed to produce the observed larval density each year.
-Estimates of Eulachon spawning downstream of Price/Clifton are not included in the minimum SSB estimate.
+This program was originally developed to answer questions about spawning location, but larval sampling can also help determine relative spawning success of the population when compared to other years.
+The smelt larval sampling project served as the prototype for the SSB project in the Columbia, which measures larval density in the Price Island/Clifton Channel area of the lower Columbia and hindcasts the minimum abundance of spawning Eulachon upstream of the collection site needed to produce the observed larval density each year.
+Eulachon spawning downstream of Price/Clifton are not included in the minimum SSB estimate.

-In the Columbia River basin, WDFW has led annual studies to estimate Eulachon SSB in the Columbia River (2011-2022), Grays River (2011-2013, 2015-2016), and Lewis River (2022).
-Additionally, the Cowlitz Indian Tribe has been monitoring larval densities within the Cowlitz River (2015-2022).
+In the Columbia River basin, WDFW has led annual studies to estimate Eulachon SSB in the Columbia River (2000-2023), Grays River (2011-2013, 2015-2016), Skamokawa Creek (2011), Cowlitz River (2011), Kalama River (2011), Lewis River (2011, 2022-2023).
+Additionally, the Cowlitz Indian Tribe has been monitoring larval densities within the Cowlitz River (2015-2023).
 Eulachon larvae were captured during each year of these studies.
-Additionally, WDFW has retrospectively estimated SSB in the Columbia River for 2000-2010 using pre-2011 expansions of Eulachon larval densities.
+The Eulachon SSB sampling in the mainstem Columbia was concentrated during estimated periods of peak larval abundance in the late-winter in 2000-2010.
+Since 2011, sampling efforts have encompassed the majority of the larval outflow period, with weekly sampling occurring in January through May.